 In CPH, we do not tolerate any type of discrimination, and our ambition is to achieve zero discrimination and harassment cases.
 We monitor this in our engagement survey, and it continues to be a focus area, and an area we will further develop and define diversity targets on.

 Specifically, in the area of religion & sexual orientation we believe in dialogue with a focus on how to change social norms and perceptions in CPH.
-We believe that creating a diverse mindset and culture begins with recognizing our differences, and we respect all religious believes and all sexual orientations (LGBT+).
+We believe that creating a diverse mindset and culture begins with recognizing our differences.

 In CPH, we have launched initiatives to include new colleagues with mental disabilities in the organization.
 We also have a specific dedication to make the airport accessible for everyone who wants to make use of it.
 Dedicated efforts are therefore made to improve conditions for airline passengers with reduced mobility to make sure all passengers have the same possibilities.